-Phobias that are specific to a particular stimulus can have a variety of different causes, which fall into 3 main categories—namely, learned fear, psychological influences, and biological influences.
-The following article will detail the specifics of these 3 types of causes, and offer tips as to how to prevent phobias from developing.
+Phobias that are specific to a particular stimulus can have a variety of different causes, which fall into three main categories—namely, learned fear, psychological influences, and biological influences.
+The following article will detail the specifics of these three types of causes, and offer tips as to how to prevent phobias from developing.

 Potential Causes of Phobias

 Not all phobias are going to have a clear cause.
 While they may be due to some trauma, they may also be more of a personality issue for those that already have anxiety.
 Make sure you take my anxiety test to learn more.
 Phobia causes could be as follows:

 Phobias might be a "learned fear," which means that it is something that you picked up on over time.
 Learned fears have three main subtypes.
 The subtypes of learned fear include: